flyingnobe/Empirical-Study-on-Multi-source-Failure-Diagnosis/CloudRCA/Readme.md

 ## Getting Started

 > Recommend conda environment or venv
-> We provide four dataset, all have been pre-processed, thus the complicated preprocessing section can be skipped
-> Make your own dataset refer to [this paper](https://dl.acm.org/doi/abs/10.1145/3459637.3481903)

 1. `pip install -r requirements.txt`
 2. `run python main.py --data <dataset>`